CraigIDent/SpliSER/README.md

 * The **chromosome** parameter allows you to restrict your analysis to a single genomic region.
 You'll need your input it to match however it appears in the first column of the GFF/GTF annotation file.

 * The **gene** parameter allows you to only assess splicing of your favourite locus, this will save you a lot of time compared to the genome-wide approach.
 Sometimes there are splicing events spanning across annotated gene boundaries, so you'll also need to provide a **maxIntronSize** to ensure that all splice-site strength scores for sites inside the locus are correctly calculated.

-* The **--capCounts** flag is designed to stop SpliSER spending most of its time counting reads for sites in exceptionally high coverage regions.
-In a 5 GB *Arabidopsis* BAM file: one Extensin gene can have dozens of spurious splice sites with 1 read showing usage (alpha), and 1 million+ reads showing non-usage (beta).
-SpliSER will spend most of its runtime processing these genes unless the --capCounts flag is invoked.
-(You might also get around this by pre-filtering your BAM files somehow).

 <br>